Magoosh GRE Review

 From here, you can customize your practice quizzes, see how you are doing compared to other test takers, and get suggested lessons.
 You are also able to see how you have done on any answered questions and get a score estimate.
 It is a ton of useful information, all in one place.

 The Magoosh site, more than its competitors made the logistics of studying easy, even if the GRE test prep itself is difficult!.

-There are two things that I don’t like as much about Magoosh: the number of practice tests, and the lack of live online or live in person classes.
-I don’t think that either of these are reason alone to skip over Magoosh, but they are something to consider.
+There are two things that I don’t like as much about Magoosh: the number of practice tests, and the lack of live online or live in-person classes.
+I don’t think that either of these is reason alone to skip over Magoosh, but they are something to consider.

 Magoosh offers practice tests using your pool of unanswered practice test questions, but they only recommend creating up to three practice tests so you can save the rest for general practice.
 Most of their competitors offer 6 or more, so this is something to consider, especially if you feel confident about your skills, but not as confident about your endurance.